raspberrypilearning/astro-pi-mission-zero/en/step_3.md

 **Debug:**

 My code doesn't run:
-- `NameError:` - have you checked that your colour variable is spelled correctly in `sense.clear()`and that it matches the variable earlier in your code?
+- `NameError:` &mdash; have you checked that your colour variable is spelled correctly in `sense.clear()`and that it matches the variable earlier in your code?
 - `SyntaxError bad input:` Make sure that your code matches the code above.
 It is important to use `,` and `.` when needed.

 My Sense HAT only shows my second colour: